ProtoSchool/protoschool.github.io/README.md

 concept they've learned in this particular lesson.

-In practice, most lessons build off of previous ones, and code is repeated and built on between exercies.
+In practice, most lessons build off of previous ones, and code is repeated and built on between exercises.
 You will often need to pre-populate in your lesson the correct solution to a previous lesson or lessons, so that the current exercise can test adding only the most recent method taught.